Last updated: May 2021

 Information You Provide to Us

-We will collect information from you if you register, establish a personal profile to gain access to certain content or services, if you ask to be notified by email about online content, if you participate in surveys we conduct, or otherwise interact with the Services.
+We will collect information from you if you register for an event, establish a personal profile to gain access to certain content or Services, if you ask to be notified by email about online content, if you participate in surveys we conduct, or otherwise interact with the Services.
 This requires the input of information that identifies you or your device, directly or indirectly, whether used on its own or combined with other information (“Personal Information”).

-Personal Information we collect includes, but is not limited to, identifiers such as your name, username and password, address (postal and email), telephone number, professional background and educational information, certain legally protected demographic information, such as your age, and inferences that can be drawn from that information.
+Personal Information we collect may include, but is not limited to, identifiers such as your name, username and password, address (postal and email), telephone number, professional background and educational information, certain legally protected demographic information, such as your age, and inferences that can be drawn from that information.

 If you request paid content or services, including subscriptions, we will also ask for credit card and other billing information.
 We also retain records of what products and services you obtain from us and collect information that you provide when you comment on our content, register to participate in events (either in-person or online), and when you submit material to a Service.

 NEJM CareerCenter users — In addition to the above information, we also collect your CV.